swiftlang/swift-evolution/proposals/0353-build-time-constant-values.md

 The requirement that values of `@const` properties and parameters be known at compile-time restricts the allowable types for such declarations.
 The current scope of the proposal includes:

-* Integer and floating-point literals.
+* Integer and floating-point and boolean literals.
 * String literals (excluding interpolated strings).
 * Enum cases with no associated values.
+* Tuple literals consisting of the above list items.
 * Array and dictionary literals consisting of the above list items.

 This list will expand in the future to include more literal-value kinds or potential new compile-time valued constructs.